My Time in Arcadia

 I did complete Halo 2 on Legendary, but I had no fun doing it – so why did I actually do it?

 The truth is: when I decided to replay Halo 2 in January of 2024, it was because I wanted to be on the porch-turned-bedroom in front of the Magnavox.
 I wanted to hear my autistic cousin clapping and groaning behind the sounds of warp and whoosh.
 I wanted Miles and Matt to walk through my office door and sit down next to me as if no time had passed at all.
-I wanted to see the fishing pond through the eyes of sixteen-years-old.
+I wanted to see the fishing pond through the eyes of fifteen-years-old.
 I wanted to return to Arcadia – my golden years.

 It’s not just me – I see it everywhere.
 The computer game community, especially, is full of people just like me, obsessed with their youth – ignoring the present.